akumid/unirent-load-testing/README.md

 # unirent-load-testing

-Load test is scheduled to run daily at midnight UTC and on push to main branch
+Load test is scheduled to run daily at midnight UTC and on push to main branch.
+Running on AWS Lambda using Github Actions not working.
+Not sure why OIDC connection is failing

 ## Running locally